 Getting Your Face Ready

 Before you get into your kitchen to start on your DIY blackhead remover, your face needs to be properly prepped.
 Wash your face with warm water and soap to remove any dirt and open up the pores.
 It’s important that there’s no trace of oil on your face because this can cause the DIY pore strips to be less effective.
-Once your face is completely clean, pat it dry with a
+Once your face is completely clean, pat it dry with a towel.
+Do not be tempted to moisturize your face until after the treatment.

 1. Honey Blackhead Remover